Who Are We?

 MOUNT MORIAH, constituted in 1852.
 Located in western Robeson Co NC in Alfordsville Township.

 OAKTON, constituted in 1899.
 Located in southern Robeson Co NC in Orrum Township.

 ORRUM, constituted in 1827, originally known as Big Branch.
 Located in southern Robeson Co NC in Orrum Township.

 PARKTON, constituted in 1897.
 Located in northern Robeson Co NC in Parkton Township.

 PLEASANT GROVE, now extinct.
-One located in Rowland Township in southern Robeson Co NC.
+Was located in Rowland Township in southern Robeson Co NC.

 PLEASANT HOPE, constituted in 1895.
 Located in southern Robeson Co NC in Back Swamp Township.

 RAFT SWAMP, constituted in 1854.
 Located in western central Robeson Co NC in Raft Swamp Township.

 RED SPRINGS FIRST, constituted in 1881, originally known as Red Springs Baptist Church.
 Located in northwest Robeson Co NC in Red Springs Township.

 ROWLAND FIRST, constituted in 1892, originally known as Rowland Baptist Church.
 Located in southwest Robeson Co NC in Rowland Township.